This is an AI translated post.

 Select Language

-Salary levels are considered a very important factor in the job market.
-Industries with high starting salaries and expected salary increases are of great interest to job seekers.
-However, there are many factors to consider when choosing an industry based solely on high salaries.
-This article aims to introduce the characteristics and cautions of promising high-paying industries in employment.
+In the job market, salary levels are considered a very important factor.
+In particular, industries with high starting salaries and anticipated salary increases are of great interest to job seekers.
+However, there are various factors to consider when choosing an industry based solely on high salaries.
+In this article, we aim to introduce the characteristics and precautions of promising high-paying industries when looking for a job.

-First, according to the 'Basic Statistics Survey on Salary Structure' by the Japanese Ministry of Health, Labour and Welfare, the industry with the highest starting salary for four-year university graduates is 'Academic research, professional and technical services', with an annual salary of 2,272,000 yen.
-Following this are 'Information and communication industry' with 2,181,000 yen and 'Construction industry' with 2,167,000 yen.
-These industries also ranked high in starting salaries for high school graduates.
+First, according to the 'Basic Statistics Survey on Wage Structure' by the Ministry of Health, Labour and Welfare of Japan, the industry with the highest starting salary for four-year college graduates is 'Academic Research, Professional and Technical Services', with an annual salary of 2,272,000 yen.
+This is followed by 'Information and Communication' at 2,181,000 yen and 'Construction' at 2,167,000 yen.
+In addition to the starting salaries for college graduates, 'Construction' and 'Information and Communication' also ranked high in starting salaries for high school graduates.

-'Academic research, professional and technical services' is a field where people with specialized knowledge acquired from universities work, providing various research and development and consulting services.
-It is important to have specialized knowledge and skills to work in this industry.
+'Academic Research, Professional and Technical Services' is a field where individuals who have acquired specialized knowledge at universities work, providing various research and development and consulting services.
+To work in this industry, it is crucial to possess specialized knowledge and technical skills.

-The 'Information and communication industry' includes companies that provide data communication and IT services, and it requires sensitivity to the latest technology trends and continuous learning.
-With the development of new technologies such as 5G, VR/AR, and generative AI, new business opportunities are expanding, making it a promising field.
-However, it also faces challenges such as cyber security and data privacy.
+'Information and Communication' is the industry encompassing companies that provide data communication and IT services.
+It requires sensitivity to the latest technological trends and continuous skill acquisition.
+With the advancement of new technologies such as 5G, VR/AR, and Generative AI, new business opportunities are expanding, making it a promising field.
+However, it also faces challenges such as cybersecurity and data privacy.

-On the other hand, the 'Construction industry' includes various construction types such as building, civil engineering, and equipment installation.
-It employs many high school graduates and has a high demand for skilled workers.
-However, the industry faces issues such as the aging of skilled workers and long working hours, making it necessary to make efforts to improve working conditions.
+Meanwhile, 'Construction' includes various types of construction work such as building, civil engineering, and equipment installation.
+It employs a large number of high school graduates and has a high demand for skilled workers.
+However, issues such as the aging of skilled workers and long working hours have been pointed out, highlighting the need for efforts to improve working conditions.

-Looking at the proportion of high-income earners in addition to starting salaries, the industry with the highest proportion of employees earning over 10 million yen per year is the 'Medical and Welfare' sector.
-This is because the proportion of professionals such as doctors and pharmacists is high.
-In terms of education level, the proportion of high-income earners among high school graduates was higher than that of university graduates.
+Looking at the proportion of high-income earners besides starting salaries, the industry with the highest percentage of employees earning 10 million yen or more annually is the 'Medical and Welfare' sector.
+This is attributed to the high proportion of professionals like doctors and pharmacists.
+Interestingly, the proportion of high-income earners among high school graduates was higher than that of college graduates.

-If you are looking for high salaries in employment, professional and technical fields may be advantageous.
-However, simply having a high starting salary does not guarantee high income in the long term.
-It is also important to build your career through continuous self-development and strengthening your expertise.
-Also, you should consider the stress and overtime work that comes with high salaries.
+If you are aiming for a high salary when seeking employment, professional and technical fields seem advantageous.
+However, a high starting salary doesn't necessarily guarantee high income in the long term.
+Building your career through continuous self-development and enhancing your expertise is also important.
+You should also consider the stress and long working hours that may accompany a high salary.

-Ultimately, finding an industry that suits your aptitude and values will be most important.
-It is advisable to choose your career path by considering job satisfaction and work-life balance rather than simply chasing money.
-Salary is important, but it cannot be the sole measure of everything.
-We hope you can choose an industry that aligns with your goals and values and enjoy a happy work life.
+Ultimately, finding an industry that aligns with your aptitude and values is paramount.
+Instead of simply chasing money, it's advisable to make career decisions considering job satisfaction and work-life balance.
+While salary is important, it's not the sole determinant of everything.
+We hope you can choose an industry that aligns with your goals and values, leading to a fulfilling professional life.